-DISASSEMBLED AND SANDED THE SHELF:
+STEP ONE: DISASSEMBLED AND SANDED THE SHELF:

 While I know that you don’t technically need to sand before chalk painting, I did.
 There were many bubbles in the thick polyurethane that I didn’t want to pop through the finished piece.
 Like I said, a sturdy piece not pretty!